open-go-org/docker-image-go/README.md

-# docker image for building golang
+# docker image for building golang app

-A base Dockerfile for building golang image.
+A base Dockerfile for building golang app image.

 We will keep sync from goalng [offical docker image](https://github.com/docker-library/golang) and all deps software.